nfebres/Jenkins/README.md

 2. **Build**: This stage builds the application using Maven and packages the artifacts.
 3. **Test**: This stage executes the unit and integration tests for the application.
 4. **SonarQube Analysis**: Runs the SonarQube analysis using the `mvn sonar:sonar` command and sends the analysis results to the configured SonarQube server.
+5. **Dependency Scanning**: using OWASP Dependency-Check: An open-source tool for scanning Java, .NET, and Node.js dependencies.
+You can also use snyk.
-5. **Deploy**: This stage deploys the application to the production environment.
+6. **Deploy**: This stage deploys the application to the production environment.

 ## Prerequisites